Change

 c.
 Country risk

 The IHI Group conducts its activities including procurement, production, export, sales, and construction on a global basis.
 If the continuation of business activities or the operation of business sites could become difficult due to political or economic turmoil in each country and region and a resulting freeze on currency exchange transactions, or debt defaults, or seizure of investment assets, occurrence of unforeseen acts of terrorism or labor disputes, political instability, defaults, or other factors, the Group’s operating results and financial position could be adversely affected.
-Against these risks, the Group endeavors to ensure that it is fully covered by trade insurance, strives to gather information regarding country risks and to raise awareness among Group employees, and strengthens structure such as preparation and review of business continuity plan (BCPs).
+Against these risks, the Group endeavors to ensure that it is fully covered by trade insurance, strives to gather information regarding country risks and to raise awareness among Group employees, and strengthens structure such as preparation and review of business continuity plan (BCP).

 d.
 Economic security

 With the recent advance of globalization, deepening economic interdependence among nations has made economic activities and security inseparable.
 Sudden changes in the international situation, such as Russia’s invasion of Ukraine and the political conflicts between the U.S. and China, have led to changes in the policies and laws and regulations of various countries, including Japan, and have created challenges related to economic security, such as strengthening supply chains and developing cutting-edge key technologies.
-If the IHI Group’s production, procurement, export, and other business activities are constrained by changes in the policies of various countries without resolving these issues, the Group’s operating results and financial position could be adversely affected.

 e.
 Natural disasters, disease, conflict, terrorism

-3. Management Resources & Business Operations
+3. Management Resources

 Currency movements have impacts on the IHI Group’s operating results and financial position.
 For example, when the yen appreciates against foreign currencies, the Group’s income from construction work for export denominated in foreign currencies decreases in value after conversion into yen, and when the yen depreciates it leads to increases in the yen values of expenditures for overseas procurement denominated in local currencies.
 The Group therefore endeavors to hedge against the risk of imbalance in its position with regard to assets and liabilities denominated in foreign currencies by ensuring full use of forward exchange contracts, and marry and netting, based on a set policy.
 However, exchange rates may fluctuate more than anticipated, and if this risk materializes, the Group’s operating results and financial position could be adversely affected.

-c.
-Interest rate movements
+(b)Interest rate movements

 If interest rates rise, the IHI Group’s interest expenses increase and its financial balance deteriorates.
 Moreover, the Group may be subject to less favorable financing terms when taking out loans or issuing bonds, adversely affecting its fund procurement.
 As a consequence, therefore, the Group’s operating results and financial position could also be adversely affected.

-d.
-Fund procurement and credit ratings
+(c)Fund procurement and credit ratings

 The IHI Group’s loans include syndicated loans with associated financial covenants relating to shareholders’ equity and profits.
 If the Group were to violate these covenants as a result of deterioration in business performance or any other cause, the terms of the loan in question could be revised, or an obligation to repay the loan before the due date could arise, leading to an adverse effect on the Group’s operating results and financial position.